Moo-Ack-Productions/bpy-build/CONTRIBUTING.md

 This will make all commits use that template and perform verbose commits (where commits are opened as their own file, with saving and closing creating the commit itself).

 # Pre-Commit Hooks
+To make things easier for developers, we define pre-commit hooks that allow developers to commit changes and automatically have Mypy and Black run on said commit.
+This is not required
 Set up [pre-commit](https://pre-commit.com/).
 This must be installed seperately and is not included in the Poetry dependencies.
 Then run `pre-commit install`.
 This will set up pre-commit hooks for the following:
 - Mypy static checking
+- Black code formatter